Taiwolawal/istio-project/README.md

 <img width="1053" alt="Pasted Graphic 68" src="https://github.com/Taiwolawal/istio-project/assets/50557587/e6c8df19-b047-4775-97d9-bbfa3693530a">

-Now lets monitor ingress also
+Now lets  monitor ingress gateway also

 <img width="893" alt="Pasted Graphic 69" src="https://github.com/Taiwolawal/istio-project/assets/50557587/8980ad93-bfa0-4398-9eb4-484236244725">

 <img width="685" alt="Pasted Graphic 70" src="https://github.com/Taiwolawal/istio-project/assets/50557587/337ad850-18c0-41a8-95ba-5c50afe39a94">

-In this case, we have a port but the name is missing so we cannot use podmonitor, instead you can create a service and a service monitor to target this port.
+In this case, we have a port but the name is missing so we cannot use podmonitor since we need a named port, instead we can create a service and a service monitor to target this port.

-Lets define a kubernetes service that only uses prometheus port and give it a name
+Lets define a kubernetes service that only uses prometheus port ``15090`` and give it a name ``metrics``.
+Now lets create a servicemonitor and use the endpoint and the metrics port name

 ![Pasted Graphic 3](https://github.com/Taiwolawal/istio-project/assets/50557587/4873a26b-dc9d-40ce-9af4-33526f65b906)